top of page

 What to Avoid: Common Tech Stack Pitfalls

-Even well-intentioned companies fall into these traps:
+Even well-intentioned companies can fall into these traps:

 If your stack requires a weekly Excel export to know what’s happening, it’s time for a change.